 Equinox IT Blog

-Collaborate to Innovate - 5 tips to help you and your team work-from-home
+Collaborate to Innovate - five tips to help you and your team work-from-home

 Working From Home Microsoft Teams

-This article is a modified version of my original Collaborate to Innovate - 5 tips to help you and your team work-from-home post in LinkedIn.
+This article is a modified version of my original Collaborate to Innovate - five tips to help you and your team work-from-home post in LinkedIn.

 We live and work in times of extraordinary and unpredictable change that can disrupt daily life and threaten business survival.
 Often we think of disruption as being caused by technological advancement or radical new business models, but as we’ve all experienced it can just as easily come from natural disasters (such as the Christchurch or Kaikoura earthquakes) or pandemics.